-- You are no longer a member in good standing with Union Local 1611 (i.e., you have been suspended); or - Your hour bank falls below 125 hours and you fail to make the required payment by the end of the date specified on your shortage notice; or - Self-payment for Partial Benefits coverage has reached the maximum 60 months or you have reached age 65, whichever is earlier, and do not qualify for Retiree Benefits coverage.
+- You are no longer a member in good standing with Union Local 1611 (i.e., you have been suspended); or - Your hour bank falls below 125 hours and you do not make the required payment by the end of the date specified on your shortage notice; or - Self-payment for Partial Benefits coverage has reached the maximum 60 months or you have reached age 65, whichever is earlier, and do not qualify for Retiree Benefits coverage.
 (Contact the plan office to check for Retiree coverage eligibility.)

-Once you lose your coverage, you have to start again and meet the basic conditions for membership, which include the following:
+Once your coverage is cancelled, you have to start again and meet the basic conditions in order to re-join the plan.

-- You must be a member in good standing of the Construction and Specialized Workers' Union Local 1611 with your union dues fully paid; and - You must have worked at least 250 hours with a contributory employer within six continuous months
+- You must be a member in good standing of the Construction and Specialized Workers' Union Local 1611 with your union dues fully paid; and - You must have worked at least 250 hours with a contributory employer within six continuous months.